rust-lang/lang-team/src/decision_process/reference.md

 waiting on language team approval on every such decision.

 If the matter being decided seems non-trival or subtle, then we do wish to be part of the decision-making process.
-But the answer for a problem seems obvious, then it need not wait on T-lang nomination and approval.
+But if the answer for a problem seems obvious, then it need not wait on T-lang nomination and approval.

 For example, we trust the compiler team to fix obvious bugs that are not